Microsoft’s Cortana to Launch on Android and Apple devices

 Microsoft has been running its “personal assistant” Cortana on its Windows phones for a year, and will put the new version on the desktop with the arrival of Windows 10 this autumn.
 Later, Cortana will be available as a standalone app, usable on phones and tablets powered by Apple Inc’s (AAPL.O) iOS and Google Inc’s (GOOG.O) Android, people familiar with the project said.

 “This kind of technology, which can read and understand email, will play a central role in the next roll out of Cortana, which we are working on now for the fall time frame,” said Eric Horvitz, managing director of Microsoft Research and a part of the Einstein project, in an interview at the company’s Redmond, Washington, headquarters.
+Mr Green casino is a really remarkable gambling website for Australian players.
+Look at the Mr Green casino review and figure out all of the features of this platform.
+The article was created by highly-qualified gambling specialists, therefore just useful information has been included.

 The plan to put Cortana on machines running software from rivals such as Apple and Google, as well as the Einstein project, have not been reported.
 Cortana is the name of an artificial intelligence character in the video game series “Halo.”